-When a pack has 5 cards in it, we say that has “5 draws.”
+When a Bundle has 5 Cards in it, we say that has “5 draws.”
 Each draw is like a flip.
-So as long as there is more than one draw in a pack, the odds will not add up to 100%, just like the odds of getting heads plus the odds of getting tails in two flips don’t add up to 100%.Adventure Time Mathematical Sticker on Quidd
+So as long as there is more than one draw in a Bundle, the odds will not add up to 100%, just like the odds of getting heads plus the odds of getting tails in two flips don’t add up to 100%.Adventure Time Mathematical Sticker on Quidd

 Another question we get a lot is:

 Well, it’s a bit of a trick question.
 With odds, there are no guarantees, only probabilities.
-All we can say is that opening a certain number of packs gives you a certain percentage chance to get the card.
+All we can say is that opening a certain number of Bundles gives you a certain percentage chance to get the Card.

 Here is the universal formula that applies to odds.

 You can use this to figure out your chances of getting the card you want!